AnyChart/docs.anychart.com/Axes_and_Grids/Range_Markers.md

 ## Advanced Visualization

-You can use {api:anychart.graphics.vector.Fill}fill(){api}method to control the inner color of the marker.
+You can use {api:anychart.graphics.vector.Fill}**.fill()**{api}method to control the inner color of the marker.
 Note, that this method can be used to set gradient and image inner color for your marker.

 ```
   // create range marker